-- In addition to installing Sentinel Agent Manager on physical computers, you can install Sentinel Agent Manager components on one or more virtual machines (VMs) and use Sentinel Agent Manager to monitor VMs. - However, due to the nature of shared resources in a virtual machine environment, if you install Sentinel Agent Manager on shared virtual machine hardware, you may experience performance issues while running Sentinel Agent Manager.
-NetIQ recommends you install Sentinel Agent Manager components on dedicated hardware, whether physical computers or virtual machine hardware. - If you want to install Sentinel Agent Manager components on VMs, NetIQ also recommends you either use raw device mapping files (RDMs) to map the virtual disk or disks to a physical disk volume or, if you want to use virtual machine disk format files (VMDKs), ensure the datastore you want to use for the virtual machine or machines contains only one VMDK. - For performance reasons, NetIQ does not recommend installing Sentinel Agent Manager central computer components or the database server on a computer with a NetIQ Secure Configuration Manager or NetIQ Aegis core component already installed.
+In addition to installing Sentinel Agent Manager on physical computers, you can install Sentinel Agent Manager components on one or more virtual machines (VMs) and use Sentinel Agent Manager to monitor VMs.

+NetIQ recommends that you install Sentinel Agent Manager components on dedicated hardware - either on physical computers or on virtual machine hardware.

+For performance reasons, NetIQ does not recommend installing Sentinel Agent Manager central computer components or the database server on a computer with a NetIQ Secure Configuration Manager or NetIQ Aegis core component already installed.

-2.2.1 Supporting Foreign Languages
+Supporting Foreign Languages